-(CEC (A)", has concluded and reco mmends the following: · The proposed Project could not have a significant effect on the environment.
-Therefore, a NEGATIVE DECLARATION will be prepared.
-The proposed Project could have a significant effect on the environment, however, the potentially significant effects have been analyzed and mitigated to below a level of significance pursuant to a previous EIR as identified in the Environmental Checklist attached.
+(CEC (A)", has concluded and reco mmends the following: · The proposed Project could NEGATIVE DECLARATION not have a significant effect on the will be prepared. e environment.
+Therefore, a The proposed Project could have a significant effect on the environment, however, the potentially significant effects have been analyzed and mitigated to below a level of significance pursuant to a previous EIR as identified in the Environmental Checklist attached.
 Therefore, a NEGATIVE DECLARATION WILL BE PREPARED.
 X The Initial Study identified potentially significant effects on the environment but revisions in the Project plans or proposals made by or agreed to by the applicant would avoid or mitigate the effects to below a level of significance.
 Therefore, a MITIGATED NEGATIVE DECLARATION will be prepared.
-The proposed Project may ENVIRONMENTAL IMPACT have a significant effect on the of REPORT is required. environment.
-Therefore, an The proposed Project may have a significant effect on the environment, however, a previous EIR has addressed only a portion of the effects identified as described in the Environmental Checklist discussion.
-As there are potentially significant effects that have not been mitigated to below significant levels, a FOCUSED EIR will be prepared to evaluate only these effects. e proposed Project will have the po s defined in Section 711.2 of the F The f Impa OTENTIALLY AFFECTED of concern that have been identifie asures are proposed to reduce the ☐ La nd Use Planning ☐ Aesthetics ☐ Pc pulation and Housing ☐ Mineral Resources □ Cultural Resources □Ge ology and Soils Hazards / Hazardous ☐ Agricultural Resources drology and Water Materials ☐ Greenhouse Gases Qualit • Noise Quality Public Services ☐ Transportation ☐ Utilities Significance
+The proposed Project may ENVIRONMENTAL IMPACT have a significant effect on the effect on the effect. environment.
+Therefore, an EIR has addressed only a po Checklist discussion.
+As the ave a significant effect on the environtion of the effects identified as de reare potentially significant effects a FOCUSED EIR will be prepar scribed in the Environmental that have not been mitigated e proposed Project will have the po s defined in Section 711.2 of the F The f Impa OTENTIALLY AFFECTED of concern that have been identifie asures are proposed to reduce the ☐ La nd Use Planning ⊠ Biological Resources ☐ Aesthetics ☐ Po pulation and Housing ☐ Mineral Resources □ Cultural Resources □Ge ology and Soils ☐ Hazards / Hazardous ☐ Agricultural Resources drology and Water Materials ☐ Greenhouse Gases Qualit • Noise Quality ☐ Public Services ∐Ira insportation Utilities Significance

-The Ivy Mountain n Gate IS/MND ☐ Wildfire ☐ Energy Date Prepared: January 11, 2024 Prepared By: Environmental Planning Development Solutions, Inc. Konnie Dobreva, JD, Danielle Thayer and Jazmin Rodriguez Prepared For: City of Corona (Lead Agency) Planning & Development Department 400 S. Vicentia Avenue, Suite 120 Corona, CA 92882 Lead Agency Co ntact Person: Rocio Lopez, Consulting Planner Phone: (951)736 -2293 AGENCY DISTRII UTILITY DISTRIBUTION Respons ible Agencies Southern California Edison Trustee A Agencies (CDFG, SLC, CDPR, UC) Southern California Edison State Cle earinghouse (CDFG, USFWS, Redev.
+The Ivy Mountain n Gate IS/MND ☐ Wildfire ☐ Energy Date Prepared: January 11, 2024 Prepared By: Environmental Planning Development Konnie Dobreva, JD, Danielle Thayer Prepared For: City of Corona (Lead Agency) Planning & Development Department 400 S. Vicentia Avenue, Suite 120 Corona, CA 92882 Lead Agency Co ntact Person: Rocio Lopez, Consulting Planner Phone: (951)736 -2293 AGENCY DISTRII UTILITY DISTRIBUTION Respons ible Agencies Southern California Edison Trustee / Agencies (CDFG, SLC, CDPR, UC) Southern California Edison State Cle earinghouse (CDFG, USFWS, Redev.
 Projects) Adriana Mendoza-Ramos, Esq.
 Region Manager, Local Public AQMD Affairs 1351 E. Francis St. Ontario, CA 91761 Pechang а Southern California Edison Soboba Karen Cadavona Third Party Environmental Review WQCB 2244 Walnut Grove Ave.
-Quad 4C 472A X Other: Ri ncon Band of Luiseňo Indians a.
+Quad 4C 472A X Other: R ncon Band of Luiseňo Indians a.
 Conflict with any land use plan/policy, or agency regulation (general plan, specific plan, zoning)